 Ease-of-Use For Smaller Shops & Mass Producers Alike

-The ease-of-use that CNC machining provides has allowed many shops to create their own goods with minimal labor while economizing on time and resources.
-The past two decades have seen CNC machining become a form of manufacturing that most guitar-makers can access.
-Smaller, cost-efficient CNC machines are now found in the workshops of hobbyists and guitar builders alike.
-This has allowed them to match a lot of the flexibility and productivity of their larger counterparts in the world of guitar manufacturing.
+The ease-of-use that CNC machining provides has allowed many instrument producers to create their own goods with minimal labor while economizing on time and resources.
+For example, smaller, cost-efficient CNC machines are now found in the workshops of hobbyists and professional guitar builders alike.

-This also goes into the most prominent piano makers.
-For the same work-period as traditional manufacturing, Yamaha was able to create 20 times the number of pianos with the help of Datan’s CNC machining techniques.
+Piano makers are no strangers to CNC machining either.
+Compared to traditional manufacturing, Yamaha is able to create 20 times the number of pianos with the help of Datan CNC machining equipment.
 To a different effect, Schimmel Pianos uses CNC primarily for its accuracy, adding fine details at sizes amounting to a hundredth of a millimeter.

-But in the cases of smaller shops, there are still many that follow a similar route.
-Thorn Guitars CNC machined its products in much the same fashion as Fender, providing high-end guitars as compared to mass-manufactured ones.
-On the other hand, there are shops that produce CNC guitar parts for those more interested in putting together their own axe.
-Shops like cncfretboards.com sell pre-CNC machined fretboards for other guitar manufacturers or hobbyists to buy.
-Their production is on-demand and caters to a wide range of customers.
+Many smaller producers follow a similar route.
+Thorn Guitars, an independent California shop, CNC machines its products in much the same fashion as Fender, providing high-end, limited-run guitars as opposed to mass-manufactured ones.
+Some shops even produce custom-made CNC guitar parts for those more interested in putting together their own axe.
+Stores like CNC Fretboards, for example, sell pre-machined fretboards for guitar manufacturers and hobbyists to buy on demand.

 Mixed Approaches Can Save Time & Cost

-Overall, there are many ways technology is used.
-It can supplement traditional modes of production and in some cases replace them.
-It also has the ability to recreate old forms or aid in realizing new ones.
-CNC machines will continue to be a prominent part of musical instrument production.
+Overall, there are many ways that CNC machining technology can be used for musical instruments.
+It can supplement traditional modes of production and in some cases replace them altogether.
+It also has the ability to recreate old forms and aid in realizing new ones.
+CNC machines will, therefore, continue to be a prominent part of musical instrument production for years to come.